MSt in Creative Writing FAQ

 Do I have to live in Oxford to attend the course?

-No. Students need to be resident in Oxford for the duration of the Residences and Retreats only (accommodation for these events is pre-arranged and included in the fees quoted).
+No. Students need to be residents in Oxford for the duration of the Residences and Retreats only (accommodation for these events is pre-arranged and included in the fees quoted).

 Is there a minimum cut-off for what your university average needs to be in order to be accepted?